davidthings/mocad/doc/userguide.md

 The way to use Mocad is to load a part then decide which Positions are important and start connecting!

 First, you can find parts by loading one of the part indexes.
-Each part libray has a visual index which shows parts and their names.
+Each part library has a visual index which shows parts and their names.
 Here is a closeup of the Actobotics library.

 ![](images/actIndex_detail.png)